Turmeric Tea Vodka Cooler

 A woman at the party said, “I didn’t try the punch because these kinds of drinks are always too sweet”.
-I poured her a glass and told her to try it anyway and as she sipped the Turmeric Tea Vodka Cooler, her face lit up and she said “that’s so delicious and refreshing and not too sweet at all!”.
+I poured her a glass and told her to try it anyway (since she was interested and as she sipped the Turmeric Tea Vodka Cooler, her face lit up and she said “that’s so delicious and refreshing and not too sweet at all!”.
 Dietitian recipes for the win!!

 You all know how I feel about sickly sweet, packaged beverages.
-I’m adamantly against pre-made margarita mix and I developed a healthier margarita recipe for you a couple years ago – it’s still one of my most popular posts.
+I’m adamantly against pre-made margarita mix and I developed a healthier margarita recipe for you a couple years ago; it’s still one of my most popular posts.
 I love using natural ingredients in my cocktails and turmeric is a really fun one to use because of it’s health benefits and because of it’s gorgeous color.
 I use lemonade in this recipe but there are so many other natural flavors that help get us both nutrition and that great taste in recipe.
 If you’re in an area that grows blackberries like here in the Pacific Northwest, you could forage to recreate this Spicy Blackberry Citrus Margarita.
 It’s got such a beautiful color of its own.
 Having healthy cocktail recipes on hand is one of my dietitian tips for client success.
 I love helping people find a way to imbibe in a healthier way when I can, if it’s important to them.

 Turmeric is an orange root commonly used in Indian cuisine that is known for its anti-inflammatory properties.
 I like using it in cooking but I’m also quite familiar with it as a supplement.
 When dosed at therapeutic levels, the active form of turmeric, curcumin, can make a big difference for people suffering from inflammation.
 I’ve used it with patients undergoing cancer treatment and I’ve seen some success using it in autoimmune diseases, too.
 The only negative I can see is that it does thin the blood so if you’re at risk for undergoing surgery or other bleeding issues, you should use caution.
 Other than that, I’ve seen it bring out of range labs back to normal and help people really feel better.
 What a win from such a natural food!
 It also makes for a beautiful, soothing tea, the base of my Turmeric Tea Vodka Cooler.

 If you’re interested in learning more about curcumin or turmeric, I write about it a lot.
-Here’s an interesting piece about brain-boosting supplements or “nootropics” in Today’s Dietitian Magazine and here’s a piece about increasing absorption of certain nutrients (black pepper increases the absorption of curcumin!) and here’s a piece about some popular superfood supplements.
+Here’s an interesting piece about brain-boosting supplements or “nootropics” in Today’s Dietitian Magazine and here’s a piece about increasing absorption of certain nutrients (black pepper increases the absorption of curcumin!) and here’s an article about some popular superfood supplements.
 Turmeric is always on that list.

-- 6 wrapped turmeric tea bags (its fine if they're turmeric ginger or any other combination you'd like)
+- 6 turmeric tea bags its fine if they're turmeric ginger or any other combination you'd like

-- 16 ounces lemonade (I like Newman's Own or Santa Cruz brands that come in the glass bottles)
+- 16 fluid ounces lemonade I like Newman's Own or Santa Cruz brands that come in the glass bottles

-- Unwrap the tea bags and place them in a large glass pitcher.
-Pour in boiling water and then place the pitcher in the refrigerator to steep and cool for 30 minutes or so.
+- Place the tea bags in a large glass pitcher.
+Pour in the boiling water and then place the pitcher in the refrigerator to steep and cool for 30 minutes or so.

 - Fill a large glass pitcher or punch bowl about 1/2 way with ice cubes.
 Pitcher should hold about two gallons.
-Pour in cooled tea then add vodka and lemonade.
-Stir well with a long spoon then set out to serve in 4-ounce glasses.
-Guests can add ice to their cup then serve the punch from the pitcher.
+Pour in the cooled tea then add the vodka and lemonade.
+Stir it well with a long spoon then set it out to serve in 4-ounce glasses.
+Guests can add ice to their cup, then serve the punch from the pitcher.